The Respiratory System

 • Microscopy:

-3. Thickened basement membrane
+1. Thickened basement membrane

-4. Submucosal gland & smooth muscle hypertrophy
+2. Submucosal gland & smooth muscle hypertrophy

-5. Inflammatory infiltrates (eosinophils, lymphocytes)
+3. Inflammatory infiltrates (eosinophils, lymphocytes)

 Clinical Features

-• Paroxysms of dyspnoea, wheezing, and cough
+• Dyspnoea, wheezing, and cough

 • Eosinophilia in blood and sputum